andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 ## Getting the Server Events

-Once the client initial appearance is ready, let's add some code to enable it catching the server-side generated events.
+With the client ready to present data, let's add the functionality it needs to catch server-side generated events.

+We are going to use the [`EventSource`](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) API, a standard interface to Server-Sent Events protocol.
+As MDN documentation says, "_an `EventSource` instance opens a persistent connection to an HTTP server, which sends events in `text/event-stream` format.
+The connection remains open until closed by calling `EventSource.close()`_"

-As a first step, let's add the `eventSource` property to the `App` component and assign an `EventSource` instance, as shown by the following code:
+So, as a first step, let's add the `eventSource` property to the `App` component and assign an `EventSource` instance, as shown by the following code:

 ```react
 // src/App.js